 Non imaging/technology based applications with a focus relevant to the role of a Clinical Vascular Scientist and the Society will be considered.
 All other forms of application will not be reviewed.

-Please note PhD studentships cannot be funded by this grant.
+Please note PhD studentship stipends nor tuition fees cannot be funded by this grant.

 Data security